offen/website/homepage/content/articles/0020-untold-roads.md

 When releasing a *v1.0* we will have worked hard to have a good upgrade story for users of early versions, but we'll also spare you the fortune telling we'd have to do to predict when and how this is going to happen.

-We definitely do invite you to start experimenting with Offen right now and also to start using it in user-facing scenarios once we are at *v0.1.0*.
-Get in touch if you have feedback or need help with configuring, running or upgrading Offen.
+We definitely do invite you to start experimenting with Offen Fair Web Analytics right now and also to start using it in user-facing scenarios once we are at *v0.1.0*.
+Get in touch if you have feedback or need help with configuring, running or upgrading Offen Fair Web Analytics.

 ---